jacobdensford/jacobdensford.com/empire-flame/appendices.md

 ### Elyn Richye

-Elyn was a antique merchant in the town of Mistcrown.
+Elyn was an antique merchant in the town of Mistcrown.
 She was originally from Yondar.

 ### Ewis Aelstard